avinashjava/NodeJSSamco/README.md

 </details>

 <a name="positionSquareOff"/>

 ## PositionSquareOff

-The PositionSquareoff function `positonSquareoff()` helps the user to SqareOff existing position.
+The PositionSquareoff function `positionSquareoff()` helps the user to SqareOff existing position.
 Mostly used in day trading, in which user buy or sell a particular quantity of a stock and later in the day reverse the transaction to earn a profit.

 #### Parameters:
 ```javascript